Quantcast

 When to Add Wood Ash:

 • Add if your soil PH is too low (falling below 6.5).
-Magnesium and calcium availability are reduced.
-Just as an example: Tomato blossom end rot is caused by lack of available calcium in the soil.
+This reduces magnesium and calcium availability.
+For example, Tomato blossom end rot is caused by a lack of calcium in the soil.

 When NOT to Add Wood Ash:

-• Do not add wood ash if your soil is already alkaline with a pH greater than 7.0.
-In a soil that is already alkaline, you will hurt your plants and even kill them.
+• Do not add wood ash if your soil is already alkaline, with a pH greater than 7.0.
+In alkaline soil, you will hurt your plants and even kill them.
 Many plants can not take up nutrients if the soil pH gets too high.
-As an example: trees will have yellow leaves (chlorosis); some vegetables and fruit trees will also suffer.
+Trees will have yellow leaves (chlorosis), and some vegetables and fruit trees will also suffer.
 Elemental sulfur is used to lower soil pH.

 • If your soil is already in the optimal range (6.0 to 7.0), you do not want to mess with the pH.

-• Don’t apply ashes around acid-loving plants such as blueberries, rhododendronsazaleas, and holly, since wood ash will raise the pH and make the soil less desirable to those plant.
+• Don’t apply ashes around acid-loving plants such as blueberries, rhododendronsazaleas, and holly, since wood ash will raise the pH and make the soil less desirable to those plants.

 How to Use Wood Ash in the Garden

-Wood ash is similar to lime (which is ground limestone or calcium carbonate) which also increases soil pH.
+Wood ash is similar to lime (ground limestone or calcium carbonate), which also increases soil pH.
 However, unlike limestone, which can take 6 months or more to change soil pH, wood ash is water-soluble and changes the soil pH rapidly.
 Apply roughly twice as much ash by weight as the recommendation for limestone.

-Soils already in the optimal pH range of 6.0 to 7.0 can handle 20 pounds, or one 5-gallon pail of hardwood ashes per 1,000 square feet annually without raising the pH unduly.
-Do not apply more than 20 pounds as high rates or wood ashes may cause short-term salt injury.
+Soils already in the optimal pH range of 6.0 to 7.0 can handle 20 pounds, or one 5-gallon pail, of hardwood ashes per 1,000 square feet annually without raising the pH unduly.
+Do not apply more than 20 pounds, as high rates of wood ashes may cause short-term salt injury.
 Be careful when adding wood ash to your garden.

 Watch Video Demo to see how to apply wood ashes to the garden.